Travel Outside Canada

-On March 20th, the Chief Medical Health Officer imposed a public health measure that all travellers returning from international destinations - including the United States – are subject to a mandatory self-isolation order.
-Violation of this order may result in a $2,000 fine.
+Travellers returning from international destinations (including the United States) are subject to a mandatory self-isolation public health order and federal quarantine requirements.
+Violation of the public health order may result in a $2,000 fine.

-When you return to the province after a period of time in another country, including the United States, it is mandatory to take the following measures:
+When you return to the province after a period of time in another country, it is mandatory to take the following measures.

 - Self-isolate for 14 days.